mbrow20/Diss_Fall2019/README.md

 # Diss_Fall2019
-<p>These are the functions and the .csv data and datasets used for the simulation of the dissertation.
-Below is a description of the different functions.
+<p>These are the functions and the .csv data and datasets used for the simulation of the dissertation. <em> Be sure to download all these files into a single directory (folder) on your computer.</em> Below is a description of the different functions.
 Many of the functions are run through "ExampleCodeSim15Vars2LevNormWt.R".
 To utilize the various functions within this R script, specify using the source(), as in 'source("Functions13Sub.R")'.
 In the last line of the 'ExampleCodeSim15Vars2Lev'-class of launch applications you can specify the number of iterations to run for the simulation.
 Here is an example,</p>
 <p> <strong>SimulationWithCovMat(CovMatrixWt,data1,10,mu_beta)</strong>,</p>

 <p>where the number of simulations to run is ten.
 Here is an example where the launch' application "ExampleCodeSim15Vars2LevlNormWt.R' calls the function <strong><i>Functions6SR.R</i></strong> (a functions that performs data trimming) with 500 iterations:</p>